 Where might you see them?

 You might see red squirrels in any Scottish wood, but head for the pine forests of the Highlands and Dumfries & Galloway for your best chance to spot these colourful forest favourites.

 There are family-friendly trails to squirrel-watching hides at The Lodge Forest Visitor Centre near Aberfoyle and at Kirroughtree Visitor Centre near Newton Stewart.
 Spot roe deer and plenty of colourful woodland birds there as well.

-Watch for red squirrels as you wander through the tranquil ancient oakwoods at Ariundle and Àrd-Àirigh on the Sunart peninsula, then head for spectacular Garbh Eilean wildlife hide on the shore of Loch Sunart.
+Watch red squirrels bustling among the trees at their feeding station at Glen Righ, then cross the water at Corran Ferry and head for spectacular Garbh Eilean wildlife hide on the shore of Loch Sunart.
 Here you might also see basking common seals and herons and, if you’re lucky, otters.
 In summer ospreys and sea eagles visit the loch.

 Spot red squirrels enjoying their favourite snack of Scots pine seeds along the wooded trails at Glenmore Forest Park in the heart of the Cairngorms National Park and in the ancient Caledonian pine forest at beautiful Glen Affric.
 Watch for red and roe deer and the rare and elusive pine marten there too.